dgoppenheimer/md-sims/docs/reference/pdb-file-manipulation.md

 Below we will extract a single model from a multi-model structure file.

 `1qLz` is a typical multi-model structure file that has 20 structures in the same file.
-They have the format, below.
+Multi-model files have the following format.

 ```pdb
 MODEL        1